 Vivian joined Cameron McCarthy in 2015.
-As an associate, she provides technical design and drafting assistance as well as background research to the firm’s landscape architects and project managers.
+As an associate, she provides technical design and drafting assistance as well as background research to the firm’s landscape architects.
 Her experience to date has been on parks master planning, multi-use trails, educational and institutional projects, and site feasibility studies.

 Education and Professional Expertise